-How does Chapter 7 bankruptcy work?
+How Does Chapter 7 Bankruptcy Work?

-At CaJacob Law Group Chapter 7 starts with the initial consultation.
-At this appointment the client provides basic information to the attorney.
-At that time the attorney will review the assets, debts, income and expenses of the client.
+At CaJacob Law Group, Chapter 7 starts with the initial consultation.
+At this appointment, the client provides basic information to the attorney.
+At that time the attorney will review the assets, debts, income, and expenses of the client.
 We will provide a legal opinion as to what the best legal debt solution is for the client.
-We’ll also discuss legal fees, court filing fees and a timeline at the initial consultation.
+We’ll also discuss legal fees, court filing fees, and a timeline at the initial consultation.
 Should you decide to proceed with filing bankruptcy, we’ll provide a list of documents that we need to gather to get your Chapter 7 case prepared and filed.

 After all of your documents and fees are provided, we’ll have a signing appointment.
 It’s at this appointment where we will review the bankruptcy paperwork that we’ve drafted for you.
 We’ll go through every detail to make sure we have all of your information correct.
 These documents include the bankruptcy petition and schedules that the bankruptcy laws require to file a Chapter 7 case.
 Once we’ve got everything right, you’ll sign the bankruptcy paperwork.
 At that time the case can be filed.
-In Ohio bankruptcy cases are filed electronically.
+In Ohio, bankruptcy cases are filed electronically.
 So, this second appointment can happen any time of day.
 CaJacob Law Group will work with the client’s schedule.
 We can meet after normal business hours or on weekends if that’s what the client needs.

 Once the bankruptcy case is filed, a Chapter 7 bankruptcy trustee is assigned.
 The Chapter 7 trustee will oversee the case and determine if any of the debtor’s property is available to be liquidated for the benefit of creditors.
 The job of the trustee is to see that your creditors are paid as much as possible toward the debts you owe them.
 At this time a date will also be set for your hearing with the Chapter 7 trustee.

-Our Team Is Here To Help
+Our Team Is Here to Help